 Should we consider using the authority?

-There's no dispute about this of the insurrection act, and that would give the president all the powers to use the military to restore order in the country.
+There's no dispute about this, of the Insurrection Act, and that would give the president all the powers to use the military to restore order in the country.

 In the beginning, I thought maybe that's what he should do.

-But as you see, governor after governor and liberal state after liberal state reject the president's offers, he's been begging them to send in help.
+But as you see, governor after governor and liberal state after liberal state reject the president's offers.

 Well, then at some point, you know, that becomes their problem.

-And you know, we don't like seeing what the they can't enforce their curfews that you see violence happening every day and night, but it would have to be, in my view, would have to rise to a level, and I don't think we're at that level.
+And, you know, we don't like seeing what they can't enforce their curfews that you see violence happening every day and night.

-Scary, but I don't that's because they refuse to do their job and take the help that's been offered.
+Scary, but I don't, that's because they refuse to do their job and take the help that's been offered.

-Anyway, so that prompted staffers at the Toilet Paper Times uh literally to claim that if they felt that their lives were in danger, and I didn't quite understand what they were arguing.
+Anyway, so that prompted staffers at the Toilet Paper Times literally to claim that if they felt that their lives were in danger, and I didn't quite understand what they were arguing.

-Uh apparently some people were saying that, but the outrage over the piece led to the resignation Sunday of James Bennett, the editor of the New York Toilet Papers editorial page, and tonight the papers catering to their left wing base with the acting editor telling staff, quote, anyone who sees any piece of opinion journalism, including headlines or social posts or photos, or you Name it, that gives you the slightest pause.
+And tonight, the paper's catering to their left-wing base with the acting editor telling staff, quote, anyone who sees any piece of opinion journalism, including headlines or social posts or photos or you name it, that gives you the slightest pause, please call or text me immediately.

-Uh, whatever happened to the free and open exchange of ideas and ideals.
+Whatever happened to the free and open exchange of ideas and ideals, this is not even a constitutional issue.

-And but I'm very uncomfortable.
+But I'm very uncomfortable.

-It has to be a really, really dangerous situation in my mind to send in American troops to protect American cities, because that puts potentially them in conflict with their fellow Americans.
+It has to be a really, really dangerous situation in my mind to send in American troops to protect American cities because that puts potentially them in conflict with their fellow Americans.

-That's what Possi Comitatis is all about.
+That's what posse comitatus is all about.

-But this insurrection rule by every objective measure is constitutional, as confirmed by the Attorney General Bill Barr.
+But this insurrection rule, by every objective measure, is constitutional, as confirmed by the Attorney General Bill Barr.

-Uh, which made me laugh, and he joins us now.
+And he joins us now.

 Senator, how are you?

-Hi, Sean, I'm doing well.
+Hey, Sean, doing well.

 I don't think they're doing too well at the New York Times today.